joe-m-shaw/kintsugi/README.md

 order to use `kintsugi`, your computer will need to have an odbc connection to the internal Microsoft SQL server.

-## Repository structure

-`kintsugi` follows the structure of a standard R package, but with an additional `analysis` folder which contains code for data requests.
-Scripts in the `analysis` folder are ignored during package building.

 ## What does kintsugi mean?

 Kintsugi is the Japanese art of repairing broken pottery, literally